Diane Hoskins: Career

-Before coming to Gensler, she held senior roles at Skidmore, Owings & Merrill, Epstein Architecture and Engineering, and Olympia & York.
-Diane joined Gensler in 1994 and was appointed to Co-CEO in 2005, the same year she founded the Gensler Research Institute.
-Under her leadership, Gensler became the world's first architecture and design firm to reach $1 billion in total annual revenue.
+Before coming to Gensler, Hoskins held senior roles at Skidmore, Owings & Merrill, Epstein Architecture and Engineering, and Olympia & York.
+Hoskins joined Gensler in 1994 and was appointed to Co-CEO in 2005, the same year she founded the Gensler Research Institute.

+Hoskins and Gensler global co-chair Andy Cohen co-authored a book, published in 2024, called "Design for a Radically Changing World," which focuses on how design can impact the world’s most pressing issues and help communities adapt to global crises.

+She is a Fellow of the American Institute of Architects.